Hasim Rahman: Rahman vs. Meehan

-2005: second world title and Vitali Klitschko fight cancellation
+Second reign as heavyweight champion

+Rahman vs. Barrett

 The WBC designated Rahman as Vitali Klitschko's next mandatory challenger; the fight was set for April 30, 2005.
 Klitschko injured his thigh while training for the fight, so it was rescheduled for June 18.
 As this date approached, Klitschko's camp said that the thigh had not fully healed; the WBC made July 23 the new fight date.
 Soon after this second postponement, Vitali's doctors reportedly discovered back injuries that they said demanded minor-yet-immediate corrective surgery.
 The WBC pushed Rahman's title shot back again, this time to November 12; Rahman's share of the purse following this match would reportedly be around US$4.2 million.

 After this third rescheduling, Rahman, fought for a WBC "Interim" heavyweight championship and defeated Monte Barrett on August 13, 2005, via unanimous decision.

 At this point, Klitschko would be stripped of his WBC title if his first fight back was not against Rahman.
 On November 7, it was announced that Klitschko had suffered severe right knee injuries during training; the WBC said it would strip him of the championship if he was unable to box within 60–90 days of a soon-to-be-announced base date.
 However, on November 9, Vitali Klitschko retired instead.
 On November 10, 2005, the WBC voted to award its heavyweight championship to Rahman, making Rahman a two-time heavyweight champion.

 On December 9, 2005, a U.S. Bankruptcy Court judge ended Rahman's contract with Don King and he signed instead with Top Rank Boxing.

-2006: title fights vs. Toney, Maskaev
+Rahman vs. Toney

 On March 18, 2006, Rahman fought James Toney to a draw, in a 12-round fight in Atlantic City, New Jersey, and he retained the WBC heavyweight title.
 The judges scorecards read 114–114, 117–111 and 114–114.
 Judges Tom Kaczmarek and Nobuaki Uratani had Toney leading by one point heading into the 12th.
 Rahman only retained the title by winning the final round.

 Rahman reached his peak rankings in 2006.
 The April 2006 issue of the Ring ranked him the #2 heavyweight in the world after IBF champion Chris Byrd.
 BoxRec retroactively ranked him #4 that year, below Nikolai Valuev, Lamon Brewster, and Chris Byrd.